 Exposed cells only produced a quarter of their virus-fighting molecule type-1 interferon.
 In addition, when exposed to the bacteria-like chemical, the white blood cells also overproduced an inflammatory chemical which could lead to tissue damage.

-Although it may seem easier said than done, reducing the stress is your life can have many benefits to your physical and mental health.
-Excess stress can be linked to anxiety, depression, a lower libido and an inability to climax.
+Reducing stress is your life can have many benefits to your physical and mental health.
+Excess stress is linked to anxiety, depression, lower libido and an inability to climax.

 Many people may also turn to unhealthy habits such as smoking and drinking while stressed which also inhibit the healthy function of the immune system.

 While it is not always easy to de-stress, especially in such uncertain times, it is essential to your whole body health.

 There are many ways in which you (and your family) can relax your body and your mind:

 Take a walk in nature: Many trails and conservation areas offer paths that allow for physical distancing while exercising and getting fresh air.
 Exercise improves mental health by reducing depression, anxiety and negative feelings.
 Exercise can improve cognitive function and self-esteem.

 Read a book: Reading has been shown to put the body into a state similar to meditation.
 This may be a great option for those who are unable to mediatate but want to experience its health benefits.
 Regular readers have lower stress levels, lower levels of anxiety, depression and are able to sleep better.

 Call a friend: While COVID-19 calls for physical distancing and avoiding gatherings, it doesn’t mean a loss of social connection.
 Supportive social ties have a direct impact on your happiness, mental health and stress hormones.
 While you may not be able to physically get together with all of your friends and family, you can still maintain those relationships through phone calls, messages and video chats.

 Maintain a Healthy Weight